Female gaze: Criticisms

 In Jessica Taylor's Romance and the Female Gaze: Obscuring Gendered Violence in the Twilight Saga, Taylor criticizes the emerging female gaze and how it interacts with romance to portray violent male bodies as desirable.
 She describes the Twilight series as retrograde and naïve in its use of romance conventions.
 To explain how the female gaze works to create violent male bodies as desirable, she looked back on the work of Mulvey.
 Specifically, she focused on the notion of "fetishistic scopophilia" that was previously used by Mulvey to explain how the anxiety-inducing female body becomes fetishized and a source of pleasure for the male viewer, leading female viewers towards hyper-desirability gaze of the bodies of the male characters, and pushing the female audience to desire the powerful, violent male body rather than fear it.
 Examples that she gives are the way in which the body of both Jacob and Edward are manipulated by categorizing them as visually desirable boys.

 It reduces the threat of violence and neutralizes the potential threats to the female viewers.
 Taylor argues that the use of a limited and specific female gaze can re-code incidents of gendered violence and violent male body as both reassuring and desirable.

+Joey Soloway's three main concepts of the 'female gaze' in film rely heavily on the emotional environment created by the director.
+The underrepresentation of women behind the camera in film and television limits the application of her main principles of the 'female gaze.'
+This gaze is implemented less in terms of the narrative outcomes or the final product; instead, it depends on how it is produced and curated, often by the director and cinematographer.
+As discussed in Laura Mulvey's essay "Visual Pleasure and Narrative Cinema," within the film and media sphere, men make up the majority of directors, cinematographers, and camera crew, limiting the aspects in which the female gaze gets produced," the underrepresentation of the female perspective on screen is tied to the female underrepresentation in the film industry overall.
+The female gaze as an applied practice in film is bound to the opportunity and gender disparities in the film industry for women.
+Recognizing this is connected to understanding the reason for its limited presence in film and media.